 It does happen to rain quite often in Amsterdam – this is northern Europe after all.
-The Netherlands has a temperate, maritime climate with over 200 wet days a year and an average annual rainfall of about 760mm.
+The Netherlands has a temperate, oceanic climate with over 200 wet days a year and an average annual rainfall of about 760mm.
 So do expect the chance of some rain on a visit to Amsterdam!

 Apart from packing your umbrella and raincoat, here are a few things to do in Amsterdam if you get caught out by the wet weather…

 1. Head to Museumplein – Amsterdam’s Museum Square is home to 3 large world-class museums which can provide hours of escape from a rainy day.
 The Rijksmuseum hosts a vast assortment of Dutch art including Rembrandt’s iconic Nightwatch painting.

 The Van Gogh Museum has the world’s largest collection of works by Vincent Van Gogh.
 The next door Stedelijk exhibits modern and contemporary art.
 All 3 museums have café and restaurant facilities and free WiFi.